Brprb08/orbital-control-simulator/PHYSICS_BREAKDOWN.md

 The simulation previously used Runge-Kutta 4th Order (RK4) for motion integration.
 RK4 was selected for its simplicity and high local accuracy, especially during short-duration events like burns and transfers.
 However, it lacked support for adaptive time stepping and error estimation, which limited its scalability and precision over variable time scales.

-The new integrator is a fifth-order method with an embedded fourth-order estimate, often referred to as DOPRI5.
-This allows the simulation to maintain high accuracy while enabling future improvements like variable timesteps and GPU acceleration.
+The new integrator is a fifth-order Dormand–Prince method with an embedded fourth-order estimate.
+This enables high accuracy while supporting future features like variable timesteps and GPU acceleration.

 #### Why the switch from RK4?
 - RK4 offers good local accuracy but no built-in error control